Skip to main content

 Platinum — $1,100

 The Gold package is where most bookings should land.
-It includes the custom template, which costs you $25 from SnapTemplate's custom design service, but adds $250 in perceived value to the package.
-That's a 10x return on a single line item.
+It includes the custom template, which costs you $25 from SnapTemplate's custom design service but reads to the client as a premium, personalized touch worth well more than that.
+Pound for pound, it's one of the highest-leverage line items in the whole package.

 Templates as a Pricing Lever